In DC, a heated standoff between police, neighbors shows unease amid Trump's law enforcement surge

 Still, he described a different response from residents east of the Anacostia River, in some of the city's highest crime areas.
 “I go on the other side of the river now, it’s the opposite.
 People come outside and thank us,” he said.

-Mount Pleasant resident Nancy Petrovic was among those yelling at city and ATF officers after the arrest.
+Mount Pleasant resident Nancy Petrovic was among those yelling at city and ATF officers after the arrest Wednesday morning.
 Petrovic, a lifelong resident of the area, rushed out of her home when she heard yelling shortly after 8 a.m.
 She counted at least 10 police cars lined up across the block.

 Asked about the timing of the arrest, Millsaps said it was a planned operation similar to countless others.